 Prompting Best Practices

-Collaborating with the LLM means thinking of prompts as your part of a conversation.
+Keep it simple and have a conversation with the AI.
 It’d be counterintuitive to dominate a conversation with a human by overloading them with repetitive details and multiple explanations.
 Longer, detail-heavy prompts will rarely get you better results.
 Clarity beats complexity.

 Remember, the LLM’s response to your prompt is determined by you.
-What you say and how you say it.
-The often amazing, mind-blowing response that you receive is your creation.
+The often amazing, mind-blowing response you receive is a direct result of what you created.
 You utilized a creative tool to achieve a specific result.

-You’ll find these frameworks to be helpful for specific outcomes, but keep in mind, these should be used when you have a clear objective or are looking for a specific outcome.
+You’ll find these frameworks to be helpful for specific outcomes, but keep in mind that they should be used when you have a clear objective, such as a script, a report, a list, or instructions delivered in a specific format, with multiple versions, etc.

 The majority of your experiences with prompting any LLM will be conversational.
-When you're looking for information or want to generate ideas, explore new ideas, create lists, etc., a free-flowing conversation with the LLM is best.
+When you're looking for information or want to generate ideas, explore new concepts, create lists, or similar tasks, a free-flowing conversation with the LLM is best.

 The Mack Truck of Frameworks